 Another consideration as you walk around the neighborhood is to be mindful of hot pavement on your pup's paws.
 When it's warm outside, feel the sidewalk or street with your hand and watch for limping.

 As you participate in more outdoor activities, it's important to dust off your dog's recall skills and leash manners.
 If your pup will be off leash, you need to be confident that they'll come back when called, especially in front of wildlife.
 If you're keeping your dog on leash, learning not to pull on their leash is an essential skill for safety.
-When hiking there are many times when pulling can throw you off balance in dangerous areas, such as on steep descents and narrow ledges.
+When hiking with dogs there are many times when pulling can throw you off balance in dangerous areas, such as on steep descents and narrow ledges.
 Practicing these skills before you head out will make your trips more enjoyable and safe.
-More on trail etiquette here

 There is also some grooming maintenance that will help prevent potential problems.
 Remember to keep your dog's nails short to avoid snagging or breaking and to trim fur around their paws.
 If you have a dog with long hair, they may need fur pulled away from their face with a hair tie or clip so it doesn't impede their vision.
 They may also benefit from clipped fur for the summer heat.
 However, it's important to never shave your dog completely as this will remove their sunburn protection and temperature regulation abilities.